CorBer/OLD-teensy_batdetector/README.md

 <b>0.91</b><br> intermediate test version !!
 -this hopefully solves the issues with replay of recorded files that were present since v0.84

+<b>IMPORTANT: updates since version 0.84 have problems with replaying files from the SD-card.
+Recording works fine.
+From V0.91 working again</b>

 <b>0.89</b><br>
 - eeprom version 0001